Document Type : Original Paper

-Assistant Professor of Medical Physics Department, Faculty of Paramedicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran.
+Medical Physics Department, Faculty of Paramedicine, Jundishapur University of Medical Sciences, Ahvaz, Iran.

-Department of medical physics, Faculty of medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran
+Technician of Radiology Technology, Department of Radiology Technology, Faculty of Paramedicine, Jundishapur University of Medical Sciences, Ahvaz, Iran.

-Department of Medical Physics, Faculty of Medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran.
+Instructor of Medical Physics, Department of Medical Physics, Faculty of Medicine, Jundishapur University of Medical Sciences, Ahvaz, Iran.

-Department of public health, Faculty of health science, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran
+Department of Public Health, Faculty of Health Science, Jundishapur University of Medical Sciences, Ahvaz, Iran.

 Introduction: Protection against harmful effects of ultraviolet radiation (UV) is measured under Ultraviolet Protection Factor (UPF) scale.
 The utilization of protective clothing is the best way to deal with the damage caused by ultraviolet radiation.
 The purpose of this study was to compare the ultraviolet ray protective factor of pure cotton and cotton coated with titanium dioxide (TiO2) nanoparticles using the electrospinning method with two natural and artificial generators.